lorenzocerrone/psc-2025-plantseg-workshop/README.md

 conda activate plant-seg
 ```

-If you have a GPU, or you need more detailed instructions, please refer to the [Plantseg Installation](https://kreshuklab.github.io/plant-seg/chapters/getting_started/installation/).
+If you have a GPU or need more detailed instructions, please refer to the [Plantseg Installation](https://kreshuklab.github.io/plant-seg/chapters/getting_started/installation/).